raiyanUofT/Semantic-Search-in-Python/Semantic Search with Text Files/README.md

 This project demonstrates simple semantic search on text files.
+It has been tested on Ubuntu 24.04 LTS and Python 3.12.3.

 New text files can be added to the 'text_files/' directory.
 The query that is being searched can be altered in the 'semantic_search.py' file.
 Currently, the top 3 documents are displayed in the results.
 This can also be changed by modifying the 'top_k' parameter in the 'semantic_search' function.

 Steps to run the program: